Archive for January, 2010

 Friday, January 22nd, 2010

 At the mouth of the Cave of Endless Hamsters stood two squat dumpy smoke-colored creatures, each the shape of a bowling pin.
 The one on left was slightly taller, and it shook with mild internal tremors.
-Both creatures seemed to waver in and out of existence, as if simulataneously there and not there, and their eyes glowed redly.
+Both creatures seemed to waver in and out of existence, as if simultaneously there and not there, and their eyes glowed redly.
 They held short wicked-looking spears.
+Before continuing to the next paragraphs, if you want to take a short reading break, games such as FM카지노 can be played.

 “Toll,” said the shorter one on the right.